-Roses are red, Violets are blue, forget about Valentine’s Day, the planet needs you to…
+Roses are red, Violets are blue, ditch waste this Valentine’s Day, our planet needs you…

 If you’ve left thinking about your other half’s Valentine’s Day gift to the last minute, there’s good news and a get out of jail card with your name on it waiting.

 Every year in the UK we send more than 25 million Valentine’s Day cards and spend an incredible £650 million on gifts ranging from flowers to fragrances.

 It’s time to change that, not just for the sake of our planet but because it’s a ridiculous and purely commercial event when you think about it.
 Valentine’s Day is naff.
 There, we said it.

 We ( Mrs and Mrs PFH) have been together for more than a decade and we haven’t swapped Valentine’s Day gifts since the year we met (and even that was an experience… bungee jumping in case you’re curious!).
 And we’re still surviving, despite the absence of teddy bears, chocolates and forecourt flowers.
 So that’s option one, skip the whole thing entirely and show that you’re in touch by being environmentally conscious.

 Here are a few other ways you could mark Valentine’s Day a little differently this year…

 If you are happy to live without them, job done.
 If you’re not, consider hand making a card.
 Not feeling crafty?
 Then aim to buy a card that’s printed on FSC (sustainable) paper, glitter free and not wrapped in plastic.
 Even better if it’s from an independent retailer.
 The likes of 1treecards.com are also a nice option.
 Every card sold comes with a packet of wildflowers and sees a tree planted.
 Cards actually made from plantable seed paper are also a great option; we really like Hannah Marchant’s offering.